Nolan Jones Preview, Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Giants' 4.11 team ERA ranks 13th among all league pitching staffs.
+- The Giants have a 4.09 team ERA that ranks 13th across all MLB pitching staffs.

-- The Giants allow the eighth-fewest home runs in baseball (157 total, 1.1 per game).
+- Giants pitchers combine to give up 157 home runs (1.1 per game), the seventh-fewest in the league.

-- Webb (9-12) is going for his 10th win when he gets the starting nod for the Giants in his 30th start of the season.
-He has a 3.66 ERA in 187 2/3 innings pitched, with 173 strikeouts.
+- Winn (0-2) gets the starting nod for the Giants, his third this season.

 © 2023 Data Skrive.
 All rights reserved.